List of voting results of the National People's Congress: Differences between elections and appointments

 Elect (选举): Candidates are nominated by the Presidium or by the delegates.
 When voting to elect, delegates are allowed to vote for or against the candidate, or to abstain.
-If a delegate votes against the candidate, they can write in another person as a replacement, but if they abstain, this right is unavailable.

-Appoint (决定任命): Candidates are nominated by an appointed person, such as President, who has just elected by the delegates.
+If a delegate votes against the candidate, they can write in another person as a replacement, but if they abstain, this right is unavailable.Appoint (决定任命): Candidates are nominated by an appointed person, such as President, who has just been elected by the delegates.
 When voting to appoint, as with elections, delegates are allowed to vote for or against the candidate, or to abstain, but by contrast, they can't write in another person after voting against or abstaining.

-Elections and appointments rules

-Candidates for the Chairman, Vice-Chairmen, Secretary-General and other members of the Standing Committee of the National People's Congress, for the President and Vice-President of the People's Republic of China, for the Chairman of the Central Military Commission, for the President and Chief Justice of the Supreme People's Court and the Prosector-General of the Supreme People's Procuratorate shall be nominated by the Presidium which shall, after consultation among the various delegations, decide upon a formal list of candidates based on the opinion of the majority of deputies.
-The Premier and other members of the State Council and members of the Central Military Commission other than its Chairman shall be nominated in accordance with the relevant provisions of the Constitution.
-Candidates for the chairman, vice-chairmen and other members of the special committees shall be nominated by the Presidium from among the deputies.